Understanding task dependencies in project management

 Types of task dependencies

-Example: Testing can't begin until development is complete.
+Example: Testing cannot begin until development is complete, because there is nothing to test.

 Advanced tools and insights